Sheriff: 2 deputies killed while serving warrant in Georgia - KRDO

 Sheriff: 2 deputies killed while serving warrant in Georgia

-ATLANTA (AP) — Authorities say two deputies have been killed while serving a warrant in a suburb near Atlanta, and that a suspect remains barricaded in a home.
-The sheriff’s office in Cobb County outside Atlanta tweeted that the two deputies died Thursday evening “in the line of duty” and that a SWAT team and other law enforcement officers were at the scene.
-The county sheriff’s office did not release any additional on the identities of the officers or how they were killed.
-Cobb County sprawlsto the northwest of Atlanta and is one of the state’s more populous counties with more than 760,000 people.
+ATLANTA (AP) — Authorities say two deputies were killed while serving a warrant in a suburb near Atlanta and two suspects are in custody.
+The sheriff’s office in Cobb County tweeted that the deputies died Thursday evening “in the line of duty.”
+The sheriff later said two suspected perpetrators were being held at the Cobb County Police Department for questioning.
+Cobb County sprawls to the northwest of Atlanta and is one of the state’s more populous counties with more than 760,000 people.